nabil34000/schatzhauser/README.md

 🎉 All tests passed!
 ```

-To Do: this is not yet automated into a single test.
+TD: this is not yet automated into a single test.

 ## More on Go, SQLite, and sqlc